बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 1. Base Interest Rate

-The fundamental rate set by the lender based on market trends.
+The fundamental rate set by the lender based on prevailing market trends and the risk profile of your business.

 2. Processing Fees